-The Vulcan Funds retain the right to make exceptions to any action taken to close the Vulcan Funds or limit inflows into the Vulcan Funds.
+The Vulcan Funds retain the right to limit inflows into the Vulcan Funds.

-Certain tax-advantaged accounts can only be opened and maintained via written request.
+Certain tax-qualified accounts can only be opened and maintained via written request.
 Please contact an ALPS representative for more information.

 Online at www.vulcanvaluepartners.com/mutual-funds/